bittles/Conway-Hospital-Alaris-Guardrails-Versions/Readme.md

 ## 23is:
 	add 25 g/125 mL fat emulsion and extend soft max for fats from 13 to 24 hr add sotrovimab catalog code
+	add Libary.txt which is just plain text formatted report from Guardrails to more easily track changes to library between commits

 ## 22is:
 	add robaxin IV